pyqtgraph/pyqtgraph/CONTRIBUTING.md

 * Documentation is generated with sphinx, and usage of [numpy-docstyle](https://numpydoc.readthedocs.io/en/latest/format.html) is encouraged (many places in the library do not use this docstring style at present, it's a gradual process to migrate).
 * The docs built for this PR can be previewed by clicking on the "Details" link for the read-the-docs entry in the checks section of the PR conversation page.

+## Templates

+PyQtGraph makes use of `.ui` files where are compiled using `uic`.
+These files are identified by ending with `_generic.py` and have a `.ui` file next to them in the same directory.
+In past versions of PyQtGraph, there was a file for each binding.
+These are generated using tools/rebuildUi.py.
+Upon completion, the compiled files need to be modified such that they do not inherit from PyQt6 but from pyqtgraph's Qt abstraction layer.

 ## Style guidelines

 ### Formatting ~~Rules~~ Suggestions